 About the Open Bankruptcy Project

-Our research identified 391,951 repeat filers whose prior filing histories were never systematically screened for statutory discharge bars under Sections 1328(f), 727(a)(8), and 109(g) of the Bankruptcy Code.
-This work led directly to Suggestion 26-BK-3, which was accepted by the Advisory Committee on Bankruptcy Rules in March 2026 and proposes automated eligibility screening at the point of case filing.
-A separate suggestion, 26-BK-5, addressing Rule 9037 SSN-exposure remediation in Forms 121 and 309E1, was accepted in April 2026.
+Our research identified 392,412 repeat filers whose prior filing histories were never systematically screened for statutory discharge bars under Sections 1328(f), 727(a)(8), and 109(g) of the Bankruptcy Code.
+This work led directly to Suggestion 26-BK-3, which was submitted to the Advisory Committee on Bankruptcy Rules in March 2026 (docketed and cited in the Committee's April 2026 agenda book) and proposes automated eligibility screening at the point of case filing.
+A separate suggestion, 26-BK-5, addressing Rule 9037 SSN-exposure remediation in Forms 121 and 309E1, was submitted in April 2026.

-The project operates a network of free educational domains covering major bankruptcy statutes, with plain-language guides available at no cost.
+The project operates a network of 210+ free educational domains covering major bankruptcy statutes, with bilingual plain-language guides available at no cost.
+The combined indexing layer covers 8 million federal bankruptcy cases (FJC Integrated Database), 11.5 million PPP loan records, and 3.7 million EIDL records — cross-searchable by debtor or borrower name.
 All tools are open source and published on GitHub.
 We accept no attorney referral fees, run no advertising, and collect no personal data from visitors.
+The Internal Revenue Service recognized OBP as a 501(c)(3) public charity by determination letter dated April 6, 2026 (EIN 41-5159631; public charity classification 170(b)(1)(A)(vi)).

 Key Facts